markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/environment-variables.md

 $ aio app run
 ```

-This starts the local Asset Compute Local Dev Tool at http://localhost:9000 which opens in a new Web browser.
+1. This command starts the local Asset Compute Local Dev Tool at http://localhost:9000 which opens in a new Web browser.

-Watch the command line output as the Asset Compute Dev Tool intializes and the Web browser window for error messages.
+1. Watch the command line output as the Asset Compute Dev Tool intializes and the Web browser window for error messages.

-To stop the Asset Compute Local Dev Tool, tap `Ctrl-C` in the window that executed `aio app run` to terminate the process.
+1. To stop the Asset Compute Local Dev Tool, tap `Ctrl-C` in the window that executed `aio app run` to terminate the process.

 ## Troubleshooting